jdi-docs/jdi-light/source/includes/_documentation.md

 Grid list is a two-dimensional list view that arranges cells into grid-based layout.

-There is two different grid lists in Angular: Basic grid list and Dynamic grid list.
+There are two different grid lists in Angular: Basic grid list and Dynamic grid list.

 See an example with HTML code describing basic grid list element.